akshaiy0603/STSMC_MULTI-QUADROTOR/README.md

 The research addresses the challenges of precise formation control and robust obstacle avoidance in multi-quadrotor systems.
 The use of STSMC guarantees that the system remains resilient to external disturbances, while the artificial potential field-based strategy ensures safe navigation in complex environments.

-# STSMC Control for position control and trajectory tracking of a single quadrotor
+# STSMC Control For Position Control And Trajectory Tracking Of A Single Quadrotor

-# STSMC CONTROL FOR TRAJECTORY TRACKING OF A MULTI-QUADROTOR SYSTEM
+# STSMC Control For Trajectory Tracking Of a Multi-Quadrotor System